pirumpi/grunt-static-versioning-requirejs/README.md

 ##### replace.replacements

 This is an object array that takes a from (regex) and a to (function) and lets you operate on matches inside of the function.
 Add more replacements here to inject new paths around your site.

+<%= v.path %> - this is the path specified in the options and can be used in your replacements.

+<%= v.folderName %> - this is the final folder name of the js folder which would be something like js-build-2013.2.1 if you passed in 2013.2.1 on the command line.

 ## Grunt Task